 The original Origin bifolding door, now called the OB-72 has remained one of the best-selling and best-known folding sliding doors on the market.
-Now Origin has a brand new and additional model the OB-49.
-Modern, slimmer and also providing slimline French doors and single residential doors too.
+The OB-49 is the slimmer offering available from Origin with fantastic styling, product quality and even thinner at the all-important door mullions.
 We carry out a full Origin OB-49 bifolding door review, telling you everything you need to know about this latest folding sliding door.